eugenehan94/Banking-Website-Replica/README.md

 # Banking-Website-Replica

-Producing a website using only HTML, CSS and Vanilla Javascript.
+Producing a webpage using only HTML, CSS and Vanilla Javascript.
+Inspired by finding random components from random websites.

+Screenshots provided to show results

+**Top of page**
 ![screenShotTop](Screenshot1.jpg)

 ![screenShotMenu](ScreenshotMenuOpen.jpg)